jimkang/static-web-archive/README.md

 You can also look at `tests/integration/post-through-chain-test.js` to get an idea.

-You can alternately persist to a GitHub repository instead of the local filesystem, but constructing the object like so:

-    var staticWebStream = StaticWebArchive({
-      title: 'Vape bot archives',
-      footerHTML: `<div>Bottom of page</div>`,
-      rootPath: '/usr/share/nginx/html/weblog',
-      maxEntriesPerPage: 25,
-      fileAbstractionType: 'GitHubFile',
-      config: {
-        gitRepoOwner: 'jimkang',
-        gitToken: 'Your GitHub token',
-        repo: 'the-archive-repo'
-      }
-    })

 The other alternative is the `fileAbstractionType` `LocalGit`.
 This will make a commit for each file you update.
 It is far more reliable than `GitHubFile`.
 The thing you have to do, however, is set up `rootPath` as a git repo. e.g. `git init` etc.

 RSS